 - You can’t do HIIT 5 to 6 days a week because eventually it will have a negative impact on your weight training and it’s too much stress on your central nervous system.
 Imagine driving your cardio at its max speed every day.
 The engine would burn out.
 Your body works in similar ways.

 - Many people have legitimate orthopedic, cardiac, and even psychological reasons to avoid HIIT, so LISS is their only option

 - HIIT could be dangerous if not used right and could lead to injury

 There’s also another X-factor: your mind.

 Some people have trouble pushing themselves to the max, and thus HIIT cardio becomes something that’s not enjoyable and not performed.
-It might sound like an excuse, but for anyone that’s worked with clients it’s a real barrier.
-The goal is not to force action, but instead try to offer the best solutions.
+It might sound like an excuse, but for anyone that’s worked with clients, it’s a real barrier.
+The goal is not to force action, but to instead try to offer the best solutions.